 3) The Level 1, 2 and 3 asset categories include only financial instruments measured at fair value.

-Supervisory Banking Statistics, fourth quarter 2019, xlsx
+Supervisory Banking Statistics, second quarter 2021

-Aggregated data quality tables, fourth quarter 2019
+Aggregated data quality tables, first quarter 2021

 The ECB also publishes every year selected Pillar 3 information for individual banks on: